kubernetes/kubernetes/community-expectations.md

 ## Community Expectations

-Kubernetes is a community project and, as such, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.
+Kubernetes is a community project.
+Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.

-The first and foremost goal of the Kubernetes community to develop orchestration technology that radically simplifies the process of creating reliable distributed systems, however a second, equally important goal is the creation of a community that fosters easy, agile development of such an orcheastration systems.
+The first and foremost goal of the Kubernetes community to develop orchestration technology that radically simplifies the process of creating reliable distributed systems.
+However a second, equally important goal is the creation of a community that fosters easy, agile development of such an orchestration systems.

-This document describes the community expectations for members of the Kubernetes community.
-It is intended to be a living document that evolves as the community evolves.
+We the community therefore describe the expectations for members of the Kubernetes community.
+This document is intended to be a living one that evolves as the community evolves via the same PR and code review process that shapes the rest of the project.
 It currently covers the expectations of conduct that govern all members of the community as well as the expectations around code review that govern all active contributors to Kubernetes.